cyberbotics/optima/README.md

 ## Autonomous car simulation
 The `CNN-autonomous-car` directory contains the Webots project of the self-driving car using a convolutional neural network.
 Its description can be found [here](https://github.com/cyberbotics/optima/wiki/Autonomous-Car-Simulation).

 The training and testing worlds are both located in `CNN-autonomous-car/worlds`.
 The different controller source codes are located in `CNN-autonomous-car/controllers`.
-The DFE optimization of the neural network is compiled in the cnn_dfe library.
+The DFE optimization of the neural network is compiled in a shared library: `CNN-autonomous-car/libraries/cnn_dfe`.

 You can select the controller to drive the car by editing the controller field in `CNN-autonomous-car/worlds/autonomous_car_test.wbt` and then [run Webots headless](https://github.com/cyberbotics/optima/wiki/Start-Webots) on Jumax.